jeffstieler/atlas-help/intro/vs/configuration-management.html.md

 infrastructure", as it is sometimes called, has numerous other benefits that are written about broadly.

-The Atlas workflow focuses on immutability in deployment.
-Infrastructure should be launched in a configured state, rather then being configured after being launched.
+The Atlas workflow focuses on immutability in deployment, taking the view that infrastructure should be launched in a configured state rather then being configured after being launched.

 When using Atlas to deploy images as covered